Siphon880gh/chatgpt-chatworkspace/context.md

 - Auto-detect and render links from notes as clickable icons
 - Group user-assistant pairs in outline for better visual organization
 - Scroll to highlighted outline item with one click
+- Print outline with all customizations in formatted popup window

 ---